Erika Stucky: Distinction PRIX

 Stucky received the Swiss Kleinkunst Prize for Bubble Town in 1996.
 In 1998/99, she was awarded a work year stipend by the City of Zurich.
-In 2010, she received the Valais Culture Prize, in 2014 the Swiss Music Prize and in 2017 the Recognition Prize of the Canton of Zurich for the album Papito.
+In 2010, she received the Valais Culture Prize, in 2014 she was nominated for the Swiss Music Prize and in 2017 the Recognition Prize of the Canton of Zurich for the album Papito.
 In 2020, she was awarded the Grand Prix Music from the Swiss Federal Office of Culture.
 In July 2020, the Swiss Federal Department of Culture awarded him the Grand Prix Suisse de Musique 2023.
+In 2026 she received the Art Award of the City of Zurich.